Prismatik/dendritic/README.md

 ## Notes

-* Project names and model names should be singular and not plural. e.g. `redbeard model motor_vehicle`.
+* Project names and model names should be singular and not plural. e.g. `dendritic model motor_vehicle`.
 This will be automatically pluralized as needed.
-* Where your project name and/or model name contains more than one word, i.e. product categories, this must be input in snake case (underscore separators between words) e.g. `redbeard model product_category`.
+* Where your project name and/or model name contains more than one word, i.e. product categories, this must be input in snake case (underscore separators between words) e.g. `dendritic model product_category`.
 This will be automatically be converted to camelCase as needed.
 * There is a default .env file at example.env.
 You may `cp example.env .env` when developing locally, but you should never commit this to source control.
 The risk is that it doesn't get overridden in production and testing